shervinea/cheatsheet-translation/ru/cs-230-convolutional-neural-networks.md

 **60. Remark: we always have IoU∈[0,1].
 By convention, a predicted bounding box Bp is considered as being reasonably good if IoU(Bp,Ba)⩾0.5.**

-&#10230; Remark: we always have IoU∈[0,1].
+&#10230; Примечание: we always have IoU∈[0,1].
 By convention, a predicted bounding box Bp is considered as being reasonably good if IoU(Bp,Ba)⩾0.5.

 <br>